jeff1evesque/LeQue/README.md

 TR = 3 x RT
 ```

-We can verify the *translation time* (TR) by checking the output from the command `pocketsphinx_continuous`.
+The *translation time* (TR) can be verified by checking the output from the command `pocketsphinx_continuous`.
 The output from the command will produce many lines.
 However, the ones we particularly care about have a very specific form.

 ####CPU Time